rdking/proposal-object-members/README_WITH_SIGIL.md

 * Static fields at any access level accessible from a function object

 ## Rationale
 Adding access levels to ES will provide developers with a clear, direct, and easy to understand means of modeling objects and their APIs using an approach familiar from other languages.
-Basing this paradigm on objects allows the feature to be used in both handwritten object factories and classes.
+The general idea is to add access modifiers for use in object definitions.
+This means that `class` will naturally inherit use of the modifiers since it is just a tokenization of a well known, often used pattern.Basing this paradigm on objects allows the feature to be used in both handwritten object factories and classes.
 The following should be understood when reading this proposal:

 * **`private`** - full encapsulation.
-Only accessible from declaring object's lexically included methods.
-Not an "ownProperty" of the object.
+Only accessible from the declaring object's lexically included methods.
+Not an "ownProperty" of the declaring object.
-* **`protected`** - accessible via lexically included methods of the declaring object and its descendants.
-Not an "ownProperty" of the object.
+* **`protected`** - accessible from the declaring object's lexically included methods, and any object for which the declaring object is a prototype.
+Not an "own property" of the declaring object.
-* **`public`** - the default for any field added to any object.

-The only reason `public` will be implemented is because unlike normal objects, a function's lexical scope (closure) is `private` by default.
-Declaring a public function having access to privileged fields on a function object without constantly re-declaring the function member requires that there be a means to do so lexically within the function closure that will only be processed once.
-Hence, `public` will be allowed for variable declarations within a function, but only when paired with `static`.
-Beyond this singular use case, `public` serves no purpose.
+* **`public`** - accessible in any scope from which the declaring object is also accessible.

 ## Existing proposals
 This proposal covers ground in ES for which there are already existing proposals, namely: